-(1) this power shall, unless previously revoked varied or renewed by the Company, expire at the conclusion of the next AGM of the Company after the passing of this resolution or, if earlier, on 29 September 2018, save that the Company may make an offer or agreement before this power expires which would or might require equity securities to be allotted for cash after this power expires and the Directors may allot equity securities for cash pursuant to any such offer or agreement as if this power had not expired; and
+(1) this power shall, unless previously revoked varied or renewed by the Company, expire at the conclusion of the next AGM of the Company after the passing of this resolution or, if earlier, on 27 September 2020, save that the Company may make an offer or agreement before this power expires which would or might require equity securities to be allotted for cash (and/or treasury shares to be sold) after this power expires and the Directors may allot equity securities for cash (and/or sell treasury shares) pursuant to any such offer or agreement as if this power had not expired; and

 (2) this resolution revokes and replaces all unexercised powers previously granted to the Directors to allot equity securities as if Section 561(1) of the Act did not apply but without prejudice to any allotment of equity securities already made or agreed to be made pursuant to such authorities.

 That, pursuant to Section 701 of the Companies Act 2006, the Company be and it is hereby generally and unconditionally authorised to make market purchases (within the meaning of Section 693(4) of the Companies Act 2006) of Ordinary shares of 23p each in the capital of the Company (“Ordinary shares”) provided that: